Everything You Need to Know About Chapter 7 Bankruptcy

 What is Chapter 7 Bankruptcy?

-Chapter 7 Bankruptcy is the most commonly filed for bankruptcy.
-In this type of bankruptcy, individual debtors, including married couples but not including corporations or partnerships, are released from outstanding debts.
+People commonly file Chapter 7 Bankruptcy for bankruptcy.
+In chapter 7 bankruptcy, they release individual debtors, including married couples but not including corporations or partnerships, from outstanding debts.
 Debtors slates are wiped clean, but are allowed to keep exempt assets.

 Who Can Get It?